 Entry and exit

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Embassy or Consulate of Belgium for the most up to date information.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Ensure your passport is valid for at least six months from the date you intend to return to Australia.

-Safety and Security
+Safety and security

-Travellers are reminded that there is a heightened potential for police raids to take place with little or no warning in response to the raised terrorism threat.
-If you are in an area where a police raid is being conducted, follow the instructions of local authorities.
+Belgian police continue to conduct anti-terror operations and have arrested several suspected militants.
+Such operations may take place with little or no warning.
+If you are in an area where a police operation is being conducted, follow the instructions of local authorities.
 If possible, remain indoors and close windows and blinds.

 Recent attacks include: